 Advantages of Laminate Flooring

 In a word: durability.
 The wear layer of laminate flooring makes it super, super durable.
 Kids?
 Dogs?
 Heavy furniture?
-A passion for knife throwing?
-Whatever you’ve got going on, laminate is a great way to avoid scratches and gouges in your floor.
+Whatever you’ve got going on, laminate is a great way to avoid scratches and gouges on your floor.

 Disadvantages of Laminate Flooring